cicsdev/cics-java-liberty-springboot-jms/blog.md

 If you're customising an existing configuration, you'll need to make sure you include the following feature:

--   servlet\-3.1 or servlet\-4.0(With servlet\-3.1 and WAR file Tomcat must be exluded, for JAR file it doesn't matter, and for servlet\-4.0 it doesn't matter.)
+-   servlet\-3.1 or servlet\-4.0(With servlet\-3.1 and WAR file Tomcat must be excluded and for servlet\-4.0 it doesn't matter.)
 -   cicsts:security\-1.0
 -   jms\-2.0
 -   wmqJmsClient\-2.0